scottrobertson/awesome-ynab/README.md

 - [YNAB SDK for .net core]( https://github.com/jaboc83/ynab-sdk-dotnetcore) An SDK for .net core to interact with the YNAB Rest API.

 - [bunq2ynab](https://github.com/wesselt/bunq2ynab) Python script to import transactions from bunq bank to YNAB.
-Supports listening to messages from bunq so your payments show in in YNAB seconds after you pay.
+Supports listening to messages from bunq so your payments show up in YNAB seconds after you pay.

 ### Submit a Project